Shaikhmohamm/Full_Stack_Project/README.md

 # Entertainment App

-The Entertainment App is a full-stack application designed to provide users with access to a vast collection of movies and TV shows, leveraging the TMDB API for fetching media details.
-It features user authentication, media exploration, and personal bookmarks, offering a comprehensive and personalized media browsing experience.
+The Entertainment App is an app for users to get the trending movies and series.
+Also based on their liking user can add the movies and series to bookmark.
+Hence its a user centric app user can navigate to movies and series page also user can search the respective movies and series.

 ## Features

 - **User Authentication**: Utilizes JWT for secure login and registration, ensuring user data protection.
 - **Media Exploration**: Allows users to discover trending movies and TV shows, with detailed views available for each media item.
 - **Bookmarks**: Enables users to bookmark their favorite media, creating a personalized list of favorites accessible at any time.
-- **Detailed Media Information**: Provides in-depth details about movies and TV shows, including cast, genres, ratings, and more.
+- **Detailed Media Information**: Provides in-depth details about movies and TV shows, including description, genres, ratings,  and more.

 ## Getting Started